 7 Brilliant Holiday Flavors

-Although we’ve yet to hear the mantra of “Trick or Treat” from neighborhood children, it’s time for your store or venue to begin planning for Christmas-time holiday traffic and sales.
-Some time-tested snacks are positively predictable because of their proven success, but this is a great time to add in a new twist that will delight your customers.
-In addition to sweet treats such as frosted nuts and hot chocolate, give one of the following concession food ideas a try this year!
+It's not too soon for your store, food truck, or venue to begin planning for Christmas-time holiday traffic and sales.
+The winter holidays bring tremendous opportunity for food businesses to sell festive, seasonal snacks that can boost overall sales.
+Some time-tested snacks are positively predictable because of their proven success, but this is a great time to add in new flavors and menu items that will delight your customers.
+In addition to sweet treats such as frosted nuts and hot chocolate, give one of the following concession food ideas a try this holiday season!

 7 Holiday Flavors to Help Boost Your Sales

 Just the name “Winter Frost Cotton Candy” is enough to give visions of snowmen clad in scarves and blankets of delicate snowflakes resting on pine trees.
 You don’t need many cotton candy ingredients for this treat – simply start with Gold Medal Winter Frost (Item #3225) for a one-of-a-kind peppermint flavor that’s reminiscent of candy canes.
 Sell it with hot chocolate as a combo upsell, or add it to the hot chocolate itself for a gourmet drink.

 Making gourmet popcorn in holiday colors is an easy way to provide eye candy that can translate to additional sales for your food truck, concession stand, or retail store.
 Follow the recipes for making Green Apple, Red Cinnamon, and Vanilla popcorn, then mix the three together before packaging for sale.
 These can be sold for immediate snacking and also put into decorative boxes, bags, or tins that your customers can serve later at their own holiday parties.